 Iya Valley is considered one of Japan’s Three Most Beautiful Valleys, alongside Takayama and Shirakawago.
 Iya Valley is known for its beautiful sunsets, historic villages and onsen (hot springs).
 In fact, if you stay overnight in Iya, you can enjoy an outdoor bath overlooking a valley of green rice fields.
 The best part about visiting Iya is that it feels untouched by modern civilization; as you stroll down empty roads lined with bright yellow rapeseed flowers or pass under bridges covered in moss, it’s easy to feel as though you were transported back in time.
 Aside from simply being quaint and beautiful, Iya was once home to many historically significant people; Toyotomi Hideyoshi once hid his gold coins inside Mt.

 Okayama Prefecture is located near Hiroshima, and was created from the merger of Bizen Province and Kibi Province.
 It has more than two million people living there, which makes it one of Japan’s larger prefectures.
-There are many nice places to see, as well as a lot of fun things to do.
+There are many hidden gems to see, as well as a lot of fun things to do.
 One such place is Okayama Castle, which was built back in 1597 by Toyotomi Hideyoshi, a very famous warlord who lived during that time period.
 For those with an interest in historic castles, it would be hard to find a better example anywhere else in Japan.
 The castle also happens to have beautiful natural surroundings that make walking around all year round enjoyable no matter what time of year you go!
 Okayama City Hall is another popular destination among both foreign tourists and Japanese alike.
 Located right in front of Centenary Park (which itself happens to be another great attraction), it features an observation platform where visitors can get a great view of downtown Okayama.

 Nestled between two of Japan’s most iconic cities, Kyoto and Hiroshima, you’ll find Matsuyama.
 This small city has a rich history and is home to many historic temples and shrines, making it worth adding to your itinerary.
 In addition to being rich in history, Matsuyama has a thriving food scene with artisanal coffee shops, craft beer bars and all manner of fresh sushi.
 It can be reached by Shinkansen from both Kyoto and Hiroshima within 2 hours (around $11).
 Bonus points if you add Kurashiki to your travels as well!
 It’s just one stop down from Matsuyama on the shinkansen line.
 Kurashiki has been featured in countless movies thanks to its beautiful canal-lined streets that recall old Japan.
 You can easily spend an entire day there strolling around and visiting artisan workshops!